Visiting bright and colorful Burano from Venice is one of the most popular day trips from the City of Canals–and it is well worth the boat ride!

 How to Travel from Venice to Burano

-The Vaporetto (aka water bus) #12 will deliver you right to Burano–and Murano as well if you’re so inclined.
+Vaporetto #12 will deliver you right to Burano–and to the glass-blowing island of Murano as well if you’re so inclined.

-Vaporetto tickets to reach Burano cost 7.5 Euros each way–so at 15 Euros total, not including a stop at any other islands, you’ll likely want to purchase a transportation pass to get there (and also plan any other nearby trips you want to take, like to Murano, Torcello, or Giudecca, for the timeframe that the pass is active).
+With a trip to Burano via vaporetto running 19 Euros round-trip per person, not including a stop at any other islands, you’ll likely want to purchase a transportation pass to get there (and also plan any other nearby trips you want to take, like to Murano, Torcello, or Giudecca, for the timeframe that the pass is active).

 Want to add a little more context to your visit, hit 2 or 3 islands in one day without stress, or avoid spending any energy navigating Venice’s public transportation system?

-If that sounds like you, booking a tour to Burano is an excellent option!
+If that sounds like you, booking a tour that heads to Burano is an excellent option!

 Tours to Murano, Burano, and Torcello are incredibly affordable–especially by Venetian standards–and offer a low-stress way to get a taste of the islands.